CONSULTATION FEE RANGE

 MINIMUM AGE LIMIT

 Washington state has always been among the frontrunners in marijuana legalization.
 In November 1998, it followed the lead of California by permitting MMJ via I-692.
 Voters in the state approved the use of medical cannabis by individuals with certain debilitating or terminal conditions.
-I-692 also provided ‘affirmative defense’ against criminal prosecution as long as a qualifying patient had a maximum of a 60-day supply.
+I-692 also provided “affirmative defense” against criminal prosecution as long as a qualifying patient had a maximum 60-day supply.

-The Washington state MMJ program expanded throughout the years, but November 2012 saw a massive moment for cannabis lovers.
-Voters approved Initiative 502, a measure that legalized recreational marijuana.
-Now, adults aged 21+ can buy up to an ounce of cannabis in Washington.
+The Washington state MMJ program expanded throughout the years, but November 2012 saw a massive moment for cannabis lovers as voters approved an initiative to legalize recreational marijuana.

 Now that adult-use cannabis is permitted in Washington, why would anyone want an MMJ card?
 First and foremost, MMJ cardholders can buy a far greater amount of weed per visit.
 You have greater cultivation rights and a wider selection of products.
-There is also the possibility of joining a ‘grower’s collective.’
-If all of the above sounds good, keep reading to discover how to get a medical marijuana card in Washington state.
+There is also the possibility of joining a “grower’s collective.”
+If all of the above sounds good, keep reading to discover how to get a WA medical card.

 - Washington State ID

 - Another form of photo ID with proof of residency, such as a utility bill or bank statement